Dance is the hidden language of the soul.

 Minuets

-A minuet was a light two-person dance in a 3/4 time signature with a moderate tempo.
-The term “minuet” is used to refer to both the dance form and the music that's played with it, often on the piano or keyboard instruments like the clavier or harpsichord.
+A minuet was a light two-person routine in a 3/4 time signature with a moderate tempo.
+The term “minuet” is used to refer to both the movement and the sound that's played with it, often on the piano or keyboard instruments like the clavier or harpsichord.
 After all, earlier minuets predate the piano.

 Many popular minuets were composed by greats such as Johann Sebastian Bach, George Frideric Handel, and Wolfgang Amadeus Mozart.

-Minuets tend to be part of dance suites and during these dance suites, these were performed at a higher tempo because these minuets were just listened to rather than danced to with a focus on the beautiful classical music being played by the musicians.
+Minuets were performed at a higher tempo because they were just listened to rather than danced to with a focus on the beautiful classical music being played by the musicians.

 Gavottes